 The welding log sheet is prepared by the qualified welder and checked by the responsible QC Engineer and/or Project Engineer.

-Welding is inspected visually for the size and evenness of the bead as well as the matching of pipe ends to each other.
+Welding is attended to and inspected visually for the size and evenness of the bead as well as the matching of pipe ends to each other.

 Welding inspection is done as per DVS 2202 standard.

 - No bubbles or pores in the welding joint are allowed.